Joann Powell Obituary (2020) - The Times Herald

 Fort Gratiot - 94, passed away on Friday, October 30, 2020.

+Joann married the late James "Jim" Powell on August 21, 1947 in Port Huron.

-Joann graduated from Port Huron High School and went on to attend the University of Michigan.
-She loved the Arts and enjoyed to paint and do pottery.
+Joann graduated from Port Huron High School and attended the University of Michigan.
+She loved arts and enjoyed painting and pottery.
 Photography was also one of her hobbies that she enjoyed later in life.
-She was a past president of the philanthropic educational organization (P.E.O). of both the Michigan and Mississippi Chapters.
-She was very involved with and volunteered at many organizations such as the Kalamazoo First Congregational Church, Diamond Head Community Presbyterian Church, and at the local Hospitals where needed.
+She was a past president of the Philanthropic Educational Organization (P.E.O). of both the Michigan and Mississippi Chapters.
+She was very involved with and volunteered at many organizations such as the Kalamazoo First Congregational Church, Diamond Head Community Presbyterian Church, and at local Hospitals where help was needed.
 Joann loved to spend time with her friends and family and had a tremendous love for her grandchildren.

 She is survived by her two sons, Richard (Kathleen) Powell of Kalamazoo and James (Mirka) Powell of Lumberville, Pennsylvania; grandchildren, Andrew (Lisa), Jason, Jon, Clancey, Matthew, and Julia; five great-grandchildren; siblings, Winfield (Carol) Copper of Port Huron and John Cooper of Port Huron; as well as many nieces and nephews.

-Preceding Joann in death is her husband, James Powell; and grandchildren, Lynn Doll and Brooks Powell.
+Joann was also preceded in death by her grandchildren, Lynn Doll and Brooks Powell.

 There are no services scheduled at this time.
 A celebration of Joann's life will be held at a later date at her last home in Diamond Head, Mississippi.
 Cremation arrangements were provided by Smith Family Funeral Home of Port Huron.